Password Depot – System Requirements

 • The server keeps all open databases in RAM.

-• Peak working set (server process incl. crypto, connection pools, caches, TLS buffers etc.): up to approx. 500 MB.
+• Peak working set (server process incl. crypto, connection pools, caches, TLS buffers, etc.): up to approx. 500 MB.

-Formula for RAM sizing (base 1 MB = 1024 KB):
+Formula for RAM sizing (based on 1 MB = 1024 KB):

-Total RAM ≈ 1.3 × (entry_count × KB_per_entry + 500 MB)
+Total RAM ≈ 1.3 × (Number_of_entries × KB_per_entry + 500 MB)

 Starting point: 2,000 users × 10 entries = 20,000 entries